patmood/hugegif/README.md

 ## TODO
 - fetch individual link model it's not found in the collection
-- investigate route transitioning for better redirecting
-- 404 not found page
 - filter for imgur links
-- show image on link view

 ## Resources
 For my own reference: